assignittous/oxi/README.md

 Oxi (Office XML Injector) is a simple tool/library for injecting JSON data into Microsoft Office XML document templates - `docx`, `xlsx`, `pptx`

+Oxi works as a CLI or as a library.

+# Basics

+# CLI

 # Changelog